MyBord/mybord-client/docs/projectManagement.md

 ### C. Medium

+  * have session be remembered by user
+  * signing up / signing in - deleting an input shouldn't give you an error message
   * align title of "my settings" page
   * page header and page itself should share a common right margin
   * add website support